ckeditor/ckeditor4-docs/guides/dev/configuration/toolbar/README.md

 ## Toolbar Configurator

 <p class="requirements">
-	Toolbar Configurator is available in each official CKEditor installation package starting from <strong>CKEditor 4.5</strong>.
+	Toolbar Configurator will be available in each official CKEditor installation package starting from <strong>CKEditor 4.5</strong>.
 </p>

 The new toolbar utility, which you can find in your CKEditor distribution package, makes configuring an accessible toolbar a breeze.